-- A. If an employee uses the City vehicle he/she must abide by the department's rules on use of City vehicles. - B. If an employee uses his/her personal vehicle he/she shall be eligible for mileage from his/her home to the work site if he/she responds to a call out.
+- A. If an employee uses the City vehicle they must abide by the department's rules on use of City vehicles. - B. If an employee uses their personal vehicle they shall be eligible for mileage from their home to the work site if they respond to a call out.